1980 Usa Olympic Hockey Team Roster

 The Miracle on Ice

 In the second period, the Soviets scored another goal, taking a 3-2 lead.
 As the game wore on, it seemed inevitable that the Soviets would pull away.
-However, the Americans refused to give up.
+Even so, the Americans refused to give up.
 In the third period, Mark Johnson scored his second goal of the game to tie the score, and then, with just over ten minutes remaining, Mike Eruzione fired a shot past the Soviet goalie, Vladislav Tretiak, to give the Americans a 4-3 lead.

 The Gold Medal Game